reema0814/Threat-Protection-with-XDR/Labguide/lab_10_mitigate_threats.md

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

-1. Select your Microsoft Sentinel Workspace you created in the previous labs.
+1. Select the Microsoft Sentinel Workspace you created in the previous labs.

 1. Select **Analytics** from the Configuration area.
 By default, you will see the *Active rules*.